BraveJamstar/BraveJamstar/README.md

 ---
 ### 💡 Quote of the Day

- It is not fair to ask of others what you are not willing to do yourself. – Eleanor Roosevelt
+ Passion is energy.
+Feel the power that comes from focusing on what excites you.  – Oprah Winfrey